Direct Line magazine

 Why are dogs being stolen?

 There are a number of reasons why dog theft is increasing in the UK.
-Aside from an increase in demand since lockdown, the main issues are the high values attached to so-called ‘designer dogs’, a lack of awareness of the dangers, and lenient prison sentences for those convicted of the crime.
-Until new legislation comes in, the maximum sentence for someone caught stealing a dog is seven years, but fines and community service are more commonplace - less than 2% of cases lead to a conviction.
+The main issues are the high values attached to so-called ‘designer dogs’, a lack of awareness of the dangers, and the previous perception of lenient prison sentences for those convicted of the crime.

 The two most common reasons for stealing a dog are to sell it and for breeding.